 Anxiety disorders are a set of incurable mental health disorders that create severe anxiety related symptoms that impact your daily life.
 Symptoms can cause you to have difficulty talking to others, engaging in certain activities and experience panic or anxiety attacks.

-Although anxiety disorders are highly treatable thanks to bubble gum kush and other means, such as therapy, the complexity of reaching out for help can make treatment difficult.
+Although anxiety disorders are highly treatable, the complexity of reaching out for help can make treatment difficult.
 For those that struggle with social anxiety, calling a doctor or treatment center for assistance may become overwhelming and emotionally crippling.

 Some examples of anxiety related mental health disorders include:

 About half of all people diagnosed with an anxiety disorder also have depression.
 This can make it more difficult to cope with symptoms of both disorders.
 Isolation is a common coping mechanism used to combat anxiety disorders.